data report

 Telecom & Power Tower Market Growth Forecast 2026–2040

-TL;DR: Global telecom towers reached about 5.5–5.8 million sites in 2023, with Asia-Pacific dominating and Africa growing fastest at roughly 8% CAGR, according to TowerXchange (2024).
-Grand View Research (2024) sees the tower market nearly doubling to over USD 95 billion by 2030.
-IEA (2024) projects grid investment rising from USD 400 billion in 2023 to around USD 750 billion annually by 2030, driving strong demand for both telecom and power towers, where SOLAR TODO’s telecom-tower and hybrid power solutions can cut site energy costs by 20–40%.
+TL;DR: Global telecom towers remained at about 5.5–5.8 million sites in 2023 based on the latest TowerXchange 2024 framing cited in this article, with Asia-Pacific dominating and Africa growing fastest at roughly 8% CAGR.
+Grand View Research’s latest published telecom tower market report indicates the market was USD 57.42 billion in 2024 and is projected to reach USD 104.7 billion by 2030 at a 10.5% CAGR from 2025 to 2030.
+IEA’s latest World Energy Investment 2025 reports that grid investment rose to USD 390 billion in 2024 and needs to reach around USD 600 billion annually by 2030 in its main scenario, while a higher level is needed in the Announced Pledges Scenario.
+GSMA’s latest Mobile Economy 2025 says 5G covered 51% of the global population at end‑2024 and is expected to reach around 80% by 2030, supporting continued demand for both telecom and power towers, where SOLAR TODO’s telecom-tower and hybrid power solutions can cut site energy costs by 20–40%.

 Key Takeaways

-- Power grid and transmission investment reached about USD 400 billion in 2023 and needs to rise to roughly USD 750 billion annually by 2030 to align with climate goals, according to IEA World Energy Investment (2024).
+5. Power grid investment reached USD 390 billion in 2024 and needs to rise to around USD 600 billion annually by 2030 in the IEA’s Stated Policies Scenario, according to IEA World Energy Investment 2025.

 1. Market Overview: Telecom & Power Towers 2020–2025